Removing parts from Build Plate and Washing

 Removing Support Structures

 Most builds will have support structures and thus will require removing them at some point during post processing.
-In many cases you can remove the scaffolding by hand, but it is recommended to use tools such as cuticle snips, tweezers and files to safely and efficiently remove the support.
+In many cases you can remove the scaffolding by hand, but it is recommended to use tools such as flush cutters, tweezers and files to safely and efficiently remove the support.
 For large scaffold structures, work around the perimeter to take pieces off, then repeat.